 Standard 5.2 Identify existing housing patterns and conditions.
+(Recommend including a. and b. to fulfill this standard)

 - a.
 Discuss areas of the community or neighborhoods in which housing is located and, for each area, the average density, the prevalent housing types, the general condition of housing, and the general age of housing; and - b.
 Discuss any condition-related issues that may be occurring within the municipality such as high rates of foreclosure or abandonment, general neglect or deterioration of the housing stock, overcrowding of housing units, etc.